Police-Data-Accessibility-Project/scrapers/README.md

 This [dataset catalogue](https://docs.google.com/spreadsheets/d/1A0iTx7N-qVH2fms3Gmaf8RbnTpJPjgSoLPEa1o-J6J8/edit#gid=0&fvid=1660736644) is how we track potential sources.

 ### Fields to scrape
-**Note:** the naming convention for these fields may not be consistent across data sources
+**Note:** the naming convention for these fields may not be consistent across data sources.
+If any fields are not retrievable please fill it with "NA".
 * _id
 * _state
 * _county